 An allograft is a bone or tissue that is transplanted from one person to another.
 They typically come from a donor, or cadaver bone.
 The allograft is safe, ready to use and available in large amounts.
 The main advantage of an allograft is that it requires one less procedure than the autograft, which must first be taken from the patient.
 Surgical time is minimized and the recovery can be quicker.
 The allograft comes from a reputable and reliable tissue bank.

 Knowing which bone-grafting option you will need can be confusing, but we are here to answer any questions you may have.
-Please schedule a bone grafting consultation with us by calling Vero Beach Office Phone Number (772) 770-9191.
+Please schedule a bone grafting consultation with us by calling Vero Beach Surgical Arts Phone Number (772) 770-9191.
 We will perform a thorough evaluation of your oral health.
 After our evaluation, we will recommend what bone graft is best for you.
 We are happy to discuss your options and answer any questions you may have.
 We want you feeling confident with our choice and worry free.